A man from Ellesmere Port has been jailed for carrying out burglaries at three homes in the town.

 “Boardman originally denied being the man responsible for the three burglary offences, but when he was presented with all the evidence he did a U-turn and pleaded guilty to them.

-“Burglary is a serious offence in which people are targeted in their own homes, which is the place they should be able to feel most safe, and Boardman is a persistent offender, with numerous convictions for burglary offences over a long criminal career.
+“Burglary is a serious offence in which people are targeted in their own homes, which is the place they should be able to feel most safe, and Boardman is a persistent offender, with numerous convictions for burglary offences over a 35-year criminal career.

 “I am pleased that he is now behind bars, where he can no longer pose a threat to homes in Ellesmere Port, and I hope this case reassures residents that we will take stern action against those who cause misery to our local communities.